knreise/demonstratorer/bower_components/KNreiseAPI/doc.md

 ===================

-This library provides a uniform access to several og the APIs and datasets that are used the the KNReise demos.
+This library provides a uniform access to several of the APIs and datasets that are used the the KNReise demos.

-The API depends on the external libraries [underscore.js][underscore] and [jQuery][jquery].
+The API depends on the external libraries [underscore.js][underscore] and [jQuery][jquery], in addition

 [underscore]: http://underscorejs.org
 [jquery]: https://jquery.com